FATF Grey List Countries 2025 and Financial Action Task Force Black List

 List of FATF Member Countries

-The FATF has almost 40 member countries and 20 observer organization, it includes regional anti-money laundering bodies (FSRBs), the United Nations, the Egmont Group of Financial Intelligence Units, the International Monetary Fund and many other international organizations.
-FATF Member Countries list is given below.
+FATF consists of nearly 40 member countries along with 20 observer organizations, which include regional anti-money laundering bodies (FSRBs), the United Nations, Egmont Group of Financial Intelligence Units, and the International Monetary Fund.
+Below is the list of member countries:

 ArgentinaJapan